xfnw/fbflut/README.md

 - connect with netcat or something, the default port is 1234

 ## caveats
+- on arm and places with a weird dynamic linker, you may need to change `-lpthread` to `-pthread` in the Makefile
 - this writes directly to your framebuffer, and uses the assumtion that it is little-endian to make colors go in the correct place if alpha is omitted. if this does not apply